Steps in the LT2 Process Protocol

 1. Conformity with Official Plan policies;

-2. Comments received from the public, registered community groups, technical agencies and public bodies;
+2. The summary of comments received from the public, registered community groups, technical agencies and public bodies;

 3. Any other reasonable land use issue identified by City staff.

-5. Report to Committee and Council on MSC Requests
+6. Report to Standing Committee and Council on MSC Requests

 7. Council decision on MSC Requests